 Sub InputBoxEX() Dim Name As Variant Name = InputBox("May I know Your Name?", "Personal Information", "Start Typing Here") End Sub

-If you could have noticed the parenthesis after InputBox statement, those are needed because we are using this statement for a variable ‘Name’.
+If you could have noticed the parenthesis after the InputBox statement, those are needed because we are using this statement for a variable ‘Name’.
 As soon as it becomes a value to be given for a variable, it has to be mentioned in a proper format with parenthesis.

-- Now whatever value the user has typed in the dialog box, we want that to see in cell A1 of Excel sheet.
+- Now whatever value the user has typed in the dialog box, we want that to see in cell A1 of the Excel sheet.
 Put the following statement for the same in VBE: Range(“A1”).Value = Name.

 Sub InputBoxEX() Dim Name As Variant Name = InputBox("May I know Your Name?", "Personal Information", "Start Typing Here") Range("A1").Value = Name End Sub

-This is it, now let’s run this code and see how it works.
+This is it; now, let’s run this code and see how it works.

 - As soon as you input the value and click on OK, you can see the value inputted in cell A1.
 See the screenshot below.

 Any value can be stored using InputBox if the variable is properly defined.
 In this case, you have defined the variable ‘Name’ as ‘Variant’.
-The variant data type can take any data value as I said earlier.
+The variant data type can take any data value, as I said earlier.

 See the example below:

-I am giving a number as an argument to dialog box when pops up.
+I am giving a number as an argument to dialog box when it pops up.
 See as below: